smboyce/smboyce.github.io/_posts/2016-1-23-nirvana-bleach.md

 [This article](http://www.vox.com/2016/1/22/10806632/album-every-day) gave me the inspiration to try and listen to a new-to-me album every day remaining in 2016.

-The plan is to theme the days of the week to provide some variety on a day to day basis and force me to explore and basically get out of my comfort zone.
+The plan is to theme the days of the week to provide some variety on a day to day basis and force me to explore and get out of my comfort zone.
 Yesterday was "Fun Friday" where I chose an album I know I'm likely to enjoy but for whatever reason have never listened to.

 ## Nirvana